 Hello!
-I joined the WILDLABS team as an intern based at WWF-US lin 2018, and am now working as a consultant running the third season of our Virtual Meetup Series.
-I'm currently based out of Fort Collins, Colorado, where I'm also pursuing a Master's degree in Conservation Leadership at Colorado State University.
+I joined the WILDLABS team as an intern based at WWF-US in 2018, and am now working as a consultant producing our Virtual Meetup Series.
+I'm currently based in Fort Collins, Colorado, where I'm also pursuing a Master's degree in Global Conservation Leadership at Colorado State University.

 You can get in touch by sending me a private message here on WILDLABS.NET, or emailing me at [email protected].